Dieting For Your Neurotype Part 2: Type 1B Nutritional Approach

 Tuesday = Assess body composition (weight, bodyfat, look)

 To recap, a Type 1B who want to get lean should:

-1) Use a major deficit to create as much results as possible in a short-term approach (use blocks of 3 weeks deficit for 1 week maintenance)
+1) Use a major deficit to create as many results as possible in a short-term approach (use blocks of 3 weeks deficit for 1-week maintenance)

 3) Type 1B can do good on intermittent fasting if performance and hypertrophy is not an issue.
 Otherwise, use frequent small meals that are fast and easy to prepare.

 Having a low dopamine baseline level makes them super responsive to dopamine boosting supplements like tyrosine, macuna puriens and theanine.
 Adding those supplements can be a good way to ensure they have sufficient levels of dopamine.

 1-2gr tyrosine upon wakening